-We have previously audited AMS's 2021 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated November 18, 2022.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+The financial statements of the Archdiocese for the Military Services, USA as of and for the year ended June 30, 2022 were audited by Marcum LLP, whose report dated January 19, 2024, expressed an unmodified opinion on those statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2022, is consistent, in all material respects, with the audited financial statements from which it has been derived.